JulianH06/wynnarsch-1.21.4/README.md

 # 🌟 FEATURES

-Hotkeys for the canon in NOTG's second room, press A and D to move and SPACE to shoot (currently not customizable ingame)
+Hotkeys for the canon in NOTG's second room, press A and D to move and SPACE to shoot (hotkeys currently not customizable ingame)

   <img src="https://github.com/user-attachments/assets/bd983137-16fb-474c-95f5-6da4366662c2" width="600px" alt="Showcase"/>